alex-kalanis/kw_autoload/README.md

  * %1$s - directory separator by your OS
  * %2$s - path to project, set by _Autoload::setBasePath()_, usually __ DIR __ in root
  * %3$s - submodule vendor
+ * %4$s - project name
- * %4$s - module name
+ * %5$s - module name

-The rest of class namespace/path is appended and got php extension.
+ * %6$s - the rest of path / class file name

+So in the case of buliding own paths remember to set always the latest - the path will always contains the rest of that, after that is added module name, after that project name and after that submodule vendor name.
+This movements are necessary to be able to determine where the heck is stable dir like ```php-src/```.
+And not everytime is on desired place.

 ### Add/Change paths on-the-fly